Description & Overview

 Hormones are also affected by environmental factors, which leads us to rule #2: Keep the soil cool!
 High temperatures degrade Auxin hormones and promote the production of Cytokinins.
 If soils around the root system are kept cool, this helps the Auxin neutralize the Cytokinins.
 But if the soil around the tree is hot, then congratulations!
 You’re going to have more suckers.

 To summarize, if the buds aren’t connected to the roots and soil temperatures are high, then you have more suckers.
-If the tree’s stem tissue is healthy and soils are cool, you’ll have significantly reduced sucker production.
+If the tree’s stem tissue is healthy and the soils are cool, you’ll have significantly reduced sucker production.

 Quaking Aspen is a high-value tree to wildlife, so it is impossible to avoid some damage from insects or animal browsing.
 There are very few diseases that are fatal for Quaking Aspen, and the diseases that are fatal are not able to be treated.
 Canker, rot, and insect damage are all facts of life that will be seen on the tree at one point or another.
 And if you have an Aspen die from, say, Hypoxylon Canker, it’s time to plant something different.